 You only need two things to get started:

-a) A domain name and hosting package (here I recommend Bluehost, which is the most user-friendly hosting company for new bloggers).
+a) A domain name and hosting package (here I recommend Accuweb or Bluehost, which are the most user-friendly hosting company for new bloggers).

-b) A content management system (here I recommend WordPress which is the best and most popular platform for bloggers around the world)
+b) A content management system (here I recommend WordPress blogging platform which is the best and most popular platform for bloggers around the world)

 Bluehost will make your site load fast and keep it secure, while WordPress will let you customize your blog and publish amazing content.
 It’s a perfect combination for new bloggers because the two services are integrated.

-Once you have your account set up on Bluehost, setting up WordPress will be as easy as making a few clicks (you’ll see more on that below).
+Once you have your Bluehost account, setting up WordPress will be as easy as making a few clicks (you’ll see more on that below).